cityofasheville/terraform_template/README.md

 - Clean:
   - ```npm run clean``` (removes local temp files)

+The Deploy/Destroy commands use the name of the active GitHub branch when creating AWS resources.
+For example, if the active GitHub branch is "feature" and the name of the resource is "template", the resource is named "template_feature".
+For API gateway domains, it's "feature-template.ashevillenc.gov".
+Production (or main) branches do not get a prefix/suffix.

 ### Local dev
 Before running ```npm run startpy```, you should create a venv and run ```pip3 install -r requirements.txt``` or some other magical Python incantation.